ues-io/uesio/README.md

 # Set up dev environment

-> This set up has been tested - and does work - with the following environments :
+> This set up has been successfully tested with the following environments :
 >
 > ```
 > go --version